dan-tripp/nvda-add-on-data-ssml/README.md

 ## How this plugin works

 This plugin can be configured to use one of several "techniques", but regardless of technique, this is roughly how it works:
+- Regarding this plugin vs. the spec:
+	- This plugin implements parts of the spec at https://www.w3.org/TR/spoken-html/.
+Not all of it.
+The "Single-attribute Approach", not the "Multi-attribute Approach".
+	- The SSML instructions that this plugin supports are: "say-as", "phoneme", "sub", "break".
+This plugin does not support: "voice", "emphasis", "prosody", "audio".
+	- The spec seems ambiguous to me as to whether it's valid to have multiple SSML instructions in one data-ssml attribute eg. &lt;span data-ssml='{"sub": {"alias": "3 prime"}, "break": {"time": "500ms"}}'&gt;3'&lt;/span&gt; .
+Regardless, this plugin doesn't support that.
 - The plugin has two parts: 1) some Javascript (JS) that runs on the page, and 2) the NVDA plugin python code.
 	- I use the words "plugin" and "add-on" interchangeably.
 - The JS runs on page load.
 It looks at each element that has a data-ssml attribute, encodes that attribute's value (details later), and adds that encoded value to the text content of the element.